hubotio/hubot/docs/adapters/campfire.md

+# Adapter: Campfire

-[Campfire](http://campfirenow.com) is the web based chat application built by [37 Signals](http://37signals.com).
+Campfire is a web based chat application built by 37 Sigansl.
 The Campfire adapter is one of the original adapters in Hubot.

 ## Getting Started

 First you will need a Campfire account, you can sign up for [a free account](https://signup.37signals.com/campfire/free/signup/new).

-Next you will need to create an account on Campfire for your Hubot and allow it to connect to your rooms.
+Next you will need to create another account on Campfire for your Hubot and allow it to join to your rooms.
+You may need to create a room if you haven't already.

-To use the Campfire adapter you will need to specify `campfire` as the option to the `-a` flag when running hubot.
+To use the adapter you will need to specify `campfire` as the option to the `-a` flag when running hubot.
 If you're deploying to Heroku you will need to make sure the `-a` option is followed by `campfire` in the `Procfile`.

-## Configuring the Adapter
+## Configuring

-The Campfire adapter requires only the following environment variables.
+The adapter requires only the following environment variables.

 * `HUBOT_CAMPFIRE_ACCOUNT`
 * `HUBOT_CAMPFIRE_TOKEN`